Tronayy/Auth-App-GraphQL/README.md

 2. Managing authentication in GraphQL.
 Concept of protected and unprotected routes depending on whether user is logged in or not.

 ## How to run?
-There is another public repository [auth-graphql-server](https://github.com/Asfand038/auth-graphql-server).
-Follow the guidelines in that repository to run server on your local development machine.
-After you successfully run the server, you can run this app on your local development machine by following the steps provided below:
+You can run this app on your local development machine by following the steps provided below:

 1. Clone the repo or download zip file.
 2. Go to server directory.